ESP32 Web Server in Arduino IDE: Control LEDs

 AlexaToolbar-ALX_NS_PH: AlexaToolbar/alx-4.0.3

-This is a message which defines the operating parameters for the transaction of an HTTP request by the client and for the service of the web page by the station.
-But we don’t need to worry about this.
-The actual concept which we need to understand is what happens when someone presses on/off buttons to trigger LED on and off.
-So now let’s see what happens on the browser and what message goes to the ESP32 board which we display on a serial monitor.
+This message specifies the operational parameters for the HTTP request transaction between the client and the server to serve the web page.
+However, there’s no need to be concerned about these details.
+The key concept to understand is what occurs when someone presses the on/off buttons to control the LED’s state.
+Now, let’s examine the behavior on the browser and the corresponding messages sent to the ESP32 board, which are displayed on the serial monitor.

 Controlling LEDs from web page